 3. TAC Force Spring Assist Folding Knife

 Combining the traditional look and strength of the Kershaw knife with the added functions of the Victorinox is the Tac-Force Tactical Spring Assisted Knife.
 The stainless-steel blade measures 3 1/4-inches long and 3mm thick, also offering one-handed deployment like the Kershaw.
 The knife also features a half-serrated blade to help cut rope and branches and an aluminum handle that features a bottle opener, a screwdriver, and a glass breaker that is ideal for emergency situations.
 The knife has a pocket clip to make it easy to carry and weighs 4.8 ounces.
-Pros of the knife also include its price.
-One con that seems to come up with customers is the inability to use the bottle opener without the blade being opened, a flaw in the knife’s overall design.
-Customers also note that at 4-1/2-inch closed length, the knife is bulky for everyday carry.
+One con is the inability to use the bottle opener without the blade being opened, a flaw in the knife’s overall design.